AbdelHameed-Hamed/Ocean-rs/README.md

 To build just use `cargo build` in the root directory.

-Note: Currently it'll only work on machines with Nvidia GPUs starting from the GTX-16XX.
-This is because mesh shaders are used instead of the typical vertex shaders.
-This restriction will be fixed soon, howerver.

 # ToDo

 - Maybe switch out the cooley-tukey FFT with a Stockham implementation?